Describing your Application¶

 Every SimGrid simulation entails a distributed application, that virtually executes on the simulated platform.
 You can express this application using one of the following interfaces.
 It is even possible to mix several interfaces in the same simulation.

-- Describing Algorithms with the S4U interface (in C++)
+Describing Algorithms with the S4U interface (in C++ or Python)

-- We are currently working on the ability to modify any existing application so that it can run on top of SimGrid.
-This project, called Remote-SimGrid, is highly experimental at this point.
+We are currently working on the ability to modify any existing application so that it can run on top of SimGrid.
+This project, called Remote-SimGrid, is somewhat experimental but should be already usable.

 As you can see, SimGrid is very modular and can be used in many ways.
 We are working to improve it along two main directions.
 First, we plan to further increase the modularity of the simulator so that users can invent the specific API or DSL they need for their usage.
 We call this project BYOS: Build Your Own Simulator.